 This process may look something like this:

 In all, based on three reviewers and 500 payments a month, companies can spend up to $24K a year in time and supplies nurturing a paper-based bill payment process.
-(You can see the full breakdown with this infographic.)
 A paper-based AP processes lacks in convenience, efficiency, and security.
 Without digital and mobility options, the AP process devolves into a time-consuming, cumbersome task.

 The Bill.com Mobile AP Advantage